nsantullo/kafka-weather/README.md

 The above entry should be used to get the weather.
 You can use it (after running the npm command as wrote below) in the following way: e.g. {"city":"Milan"}

-This Json will be used by kafka and the api builder project will return the weather of the city that you'd like to test!
+This Json will be used by kafka and then the api builder project will return the weather of the city that you'd like to test!

-Go to the open wather website https://openweathermap.org to get an api key and run myapikey=secret npm start from the respository that you have downloaded.
+Go to the open wather website https://openweathermap.org to get an api key and run WEATHER_API_KEY=secret npm start from the respository that you have downloaded.

 ## Running your service